 Here were some “fossils” we made with plaster of paris to go along with what you find in sedimentary rocks.

-Metamorphic rocks….we drew models showing the inside of the earth cut open and a type of
+Metamorphic rocks….we drew models showing the inside of the earth cut open and a type of rock that would have some crystals inside of it from all that underground heat and pressure.
+Metamorphic rocks used to be either igneous or sedimentary.

 Rock Flap Books – Metamorphic Rocks page….

+A cool lesson plan and free worksheet on layers of the earth can be found HERE at Volcanoes Alive.
 Another one I liked is at aktsunami.com.
 It had a downloadable fill in the blank diagram that looked fun and both of these will go along with my clay lesson plan.
 Another great resource for Rocks is HERE at mjksc teaching ideas.

 We also made crystals from ammonia, salt, bluing and some charcoal briquettes.